JBlockMCK/blockshell/README.md

 # blockshell
 Blockshell files
-Serving to present URLs to Wix site.
+serving to present URLs to Wix site.